 What is an Abstract Method in Java?

 It is a method that does not have any definition.
-It is the responsibility of the subclass methods to give a concrete implementation of such methods.
+It is the responsibility of the subclass methods to implement such methods concretely.
 In doing so, each subclass is free to give its own implementation of the abstract method.

 Why are there no abstract constructors?

-In such as case, the abstract constructor will never get invoked as the subclasses cannot inherit constructors.
+The abstract constructor will never get invoked in such a case, as the subclasses cannot inherit constructors.
 That is why we don’t have abstract constructors in Java.

 What is the difference between abstract class and interface?